etl13/webpage/content/about/header/index.md

 <!-- this is a subheadline -->
 Education:
- - PhD in Biostatistics Expected May '26; Duke School of Medicine, NC
+ - PhD in Biostatistics Expected May '26; Duke University School of Medicine, NC
  - Post-Bacc.
 Certificate in Mathematics '21; Smith College, MA
  - BA in Quantitative Economics and Statistical and Data Science '20; Smith College, MA